garrandall/popular-music-data/tracks/dig-in-lenny-kravitz.md

 It's time to face and come-on in and join the party Life has been waiting for you to care
-Don't try to fake it, jump on in and get it started There's so much lovin for you to share !
+Don't try to fake it, jump on in and get it started There's so much lovin for you to share!

 There is nowhere to run
 There is no way to hide